astroquackers/HaEW/README.md

 # HaEW
 Python script to calculate Halpha equivalent widths from photometry.
 To run, place the script eq.py in the appropriate folder and compile.
 The script is run via a simple command haew.
-If you require to compute the errors on the haew, please contact me.
 Please note that the script is only applicable to VPHAS+ filter set in Vegamag.
 If you need to compute line widths for stars beyond spectral type M2, please contact me.

 haew(ri, rha, Av)